Side Effects of HIV Medicines

 Can HIV medicines cause side effects?

-HIV medicines help people with HIV live longer, healthier lives.
-HIV medicines also reduce the risk of HIV transmission.
-But HIV medicines can sometimes cause side effects.
-Most side effects from HIV medicines are manageable, but a few can be serious.
+As with most medications, HIV medicines can sometimes cause side effects.
+Most side effects from HIV medicines are manageable and will not cause serious problems, but a few can be serious.

 Do all HIV medicines cause the same side effects?